TEParsons/mkdocs-landing/docs_src/configuration.md

 ### `avatar`
 Image of yourself, this will appear in the heading of the main page.

-### `background`
-Background image, this will be tiled across the whole page, behind the content box.

 ### `footer`
 Markdown content to include in the page footer